PowerDNS/pdns/docs/manpages/pdns_control.1.md

      mode.

 token-login *MODULE* *SLOT* *PIN*
 :    Log on to a PKCS#11 slot.
+You only need to login once per slot, even if you
+     have multiple keys on single slot.
+Only available if PowerDNS was compiled with PKCS#11 support.

 uptime
 :    Show the uptime of the running server.